deckhouse/sds-node-configurator/docs/FAQ.md

 - If [BlockDevice](./cr.html#blockdevice) resources exist but [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources are missing, ensure that existing LVM Volume Groups on the node have the LVM tag `storage.deckhouse.io/enabled=true`.

-## LVMVolumeGroup resource and Volume Group remain after deletion attempt
+## Why did the LVMVolumeGroup resource and Volume Group remain after deletion attempt?

 This situation can occur in two cases: